 (*1951) Fulvio Pelli studied law in Bern and Zurich and runs a law firm and notary’s office in Lugano.
 He held a number of political offices in Canton Ticino from 1980 onwards at both the communal and the cantonal level; he served as a member of the Swiss National Council from 1995 to 2014; and he was President of the Swiss Free Democratic Party from 2005 to 2012.

 (*1967) Native of Fribourg, he obtained a Master's degree in Physics from the EPFL.
-Jacques Boschung is Managing Director of the insurance division of Inovalon and President of Bluefactory Fribourg-Freiburg.
-He now brings his experience to the Board of Directors of Swiss Medical Network, particularly with regard to the computerisation of processes in clinics and medical centres and the provision of high-performance digital tools.
+Jacques Boschung is CEO of Kudelski Security.
+He shares his experience in the Board of Directors of Swiss Medical Network, particularly with regard to the computerisation of processes in clinics and medical centres and the provision of high-performance digital tools.

 The Swiss Medical Network Advisory Board, founded in 2013, is essentially a think tank supporting Swiss Medical Network in maintaining a liberal healthcare policy in Switzerland and its cantons, including private hospitals and independent doctors, supplementary to the public sector.
 The 33 members of the Advisory Board, the majority of whom are politicians and doctors, are also invited to discuss Swiss Medical Network’s vision of creating an integrated healthcare system in different regions of Switzerland.